-Once a child begins to bite other children the parents/caregivers will be notified immediately and together the teacher and parent/caregiver will design strategies to implement both at home and in the classroom.
+Once a child begins to bite other children the parents/guardian will be notified immediately and together the teacher and parent/caregiver will design strategies to implement both at home and in the classroom.
 The following steps will be followed in the classroom following a biting incident:

 • The child will be immediately removed from the group and if appropriate will assist with administering first aid (wipe with damp cloth, ice pack, bandage if necessary).
 The biting incident will be documented, and a three-bite rule may result in the parent/caregiver being asked to remove the child from the Center for the remainder of the day.
 If biting persists the teacher, parent, and director will discuss a behavior plan.
 Options may include an alternate schedule or change in classroom.
-Biting that continues for a month after interventions at home and school may result in immediate dismissal of the child.
+Biting that continues for a month after interventions at home and school will require the parent/guardian to seek alternate childcare setting.